mikeferguson/buildbot-ros/README.md

 for developers wishing to build their own packages, run continuous integration testing, and build docs.

+Please see the mailing list for discussions about setup, usage, and new features: https://groups.google.com/forum/#!forum/buildbot-ros-sig

 ##Release Notes

  * 0.2.0 (forthcoming) - should support Trusty, add github pull request builders